Redditor's Family Finds Her 'Secret Self-Therapy Journal,' Where They're Portrayed Negatively In A Fictional Story

 Reddit: r/AmItheA--hole

-Research on implicit bias, as highlighted by Dr. Mahzarin R. Banaji, a renowned psychologist at Harvard University, reveals the unconscious attitudes and stereotypes that affect our understanding, actions, and decisions.
-Studies show that these biases can lead to unintentional discrimination, particularly in areas such as hiring practices and law enforcement.
+Studies show that unconscious attitudes and stereotypes affect our understanding, actions, and decisions.
+These biases can lead to unintentional discrimination, particularly in areas such as hiring practices and law enforcement.
 The Implicit Association Test (IAT) has been a pivotal tool in demonstrating the pervasiveness of these biases.

 Addressing implicit bias requires proactive strategies, such as education and self-awareness exercises.
 Organizations can implement bias training that encourages individuals to reflect on their unconscious beliefs and actively work to counteract them.
 This not only promotes fairness but also enhances diversity and inclusion within various settings.